How will the new Quebec privacy law affect marketers?

 • Quebec is looking at increasing financial penalties for companies that do not comply with the new law.

-Quebec’s new data privacy law is on its way.
-The need for a modernized privacy law should come as no surprise: big tech is tracking your every click, search, and download, and in some cases, information is being resold to third-parties and used for advertising.
+Quebec’s new data privacy law entered into force on September 22nd.
+The need for a modernized privacy law should come as no surprise: big tech is tracking your every click, search, and download, and in some cases, information is being resold to third parties and used for advertising.

 The Province of Quebec has decided to do something about it.